romangorisek/vue2-dragula/README.md

 This library has a long standing issue with the `copy` operation, resulting in items being inserted twice in the target container.

 I have tried to debug it thorougly but with no success so far.
-I suspect it has to do with the Vue2 override of Array `splice` method, used in the Model Manager and the correct use of the Vue update queue.
+I suspect it has to do with the Vue2 override of Array `splice` method, used in the `ModelManager` and the correct use of the Vue update queue.

 You can try the `ImmutableModelManager` and see if that works better as it will return a new immutable array with a new pointer on each change.